topology-foundation/docs-drp/docs/get-started/next.md

 # Next

-## TODO
+Congratulations!
+You've now grasped all the key concepts needed to build your first CRO app!

-- link to tutorial for building your first CRO from scratch
+We have prepared the following tutorials for building CRO applications from scratch:
-- link to deep-dive for understanding how the protocol works
+- [Chat](../tutorials/chat.md): a simple chat application.
+- [Grid](../tutorials/grid.md): a simple multiplayer 2D Grid where players can move on the grid one space at a time.